 Russian Music at Home and Abroad: New Essays, University of California Press, 2016.

-Dr. Richard Taruskin is a musicologist and critic whose revolutionary approach to early music, modern Russian music and Western music history inspires and fascinates music lovers worldwide.
+Dr. Richard Taruskin is a musicologist and critic whose revolutionary approach to early music, modern Russian music and Western music history inspires and fascinates music scholars and music lovers worldwide.

-Born in New York in 1945, Dr. Taruskin studied Russian language at Columbia University before entering its graduate school of musicology, where he focused on Western music history under Professor Paul Henry Lang, and joined the faculty after earning his Ph.D.
-In those days, he performed as a viola da gamba player, and served as the choral conductor of the Collegium Musicum of Columbia University.
-These experiences provided a prelude to the considerable controversy surrounding early music that he would ignite later in life.
+Born in New York in 1945, Dr. Taruskin studied the Russian language at Columbia University before furthering his musicological studies at its graduate school.
+He joined its faculty after earning his Ph.D.
 In the 1980s, while writing for The New York Times, other newspapers and academic journals, he provocatively asserted that contemporary performances of early music were not true examples of “authenticity,” as was commonly claimed, but rather reflections of late 20th century aesthetics.
-This argument influenced the performance world of early music in tangible and intangible ways, and even today, Dr. Taruskin’s argument underlies the varied approaches these performances tend to take.
+This argument influenced the performance world of early music and even today, Dr. Taruskin’s argument underlies the varied approaches these performances tend to take.

-Dr. Taruskin has left an even larger mark in the music world through his Russian music research, evident in his books; Opera and Drama in Russia as Preached and Practiced in the 1860s (1981), Musorgsky: Eight Essays and an Epilogue (1993), and Stravinsky and the Russian Traditions: A Biography of the Works through Mavra (1996).
-These works, spawned from a revolutionary method of analyzing original compositions alongside extensive study of contextual circumstances, including folkloristics, have radically reshaped our image of the original composers?and updated the methodology of musicology research itself.
+Dr. Taruskin has left an even larger mark in the music world through his Russian music research.
+His books on Russian Opera, Mussorgsky and Stravinsky for example, spawned from a revolutionary method of detailed analyses alongside extensive study of contextual circumstances, including folkloristics, have radically reshaped our image of the original composers—and updated the methodology of musicology research itself.

 His 6-volume The Oxford History of Western Music (2005), focusing exclusively on music in the Western literate tradition, represents a literary landmark in musicology and perhaps the largest overview of music history ever written by a single author.
-Under the influence of ethnomusicology and historical science which has critical approach to historiography, Dr. Taruskin critically overstepped the description method based on some aesthetic and/or historical universality and presented an enormous amount of descriptive evidence that Western music history written under homogeneous standards actually consists of an aggregation of historical matters that are minuscule and heterogeneous.
-His deep knowledge of such diverse fields as history, culture, politics, art, literature and religion allows him to make an incisive analysis of the literate tradition of Western music in the socio-cultural context.
+Under the influence of ethnomusicology and historiography which has critical approach to the writing of histories, Dr. Taruskin critically overstepped the description method based on some aesthetic and/or historical universality.
+He presented an enormous amount of descriptive evidence that Western music history written under homogeneous standards actually consists of an aggregation of historical matters that are minuscule and heterogeneous.
+His deep knowledge of diverse cultural fields allows him to make an incisive analysis of the literate tradition of Western music in the socio-cultural context.
 Every chapter of his first-edition Western musicology history, which exceeds 4,000 pages, is both thrilling and illuminating.

-Dr. Taruskin’s critiques have consequently set a new standard in musicology, influencing audiences and performers alike.
-His critical practices and deep academic insights have changed music as we know it, pioneering a new realm of music research which can go beyond the boundary between conventional criticism and musicology, and between historical musicology and ethnomusicology.
+Dr. Taruskin’s critical practices and deep academic insights have changed music as we know it, pioneering a new realm of music research which can go beyond the boundary between conventional criticism and musicology, and between historical musicology and ethnomusicology.